 In March 2020, the World Health Organization declared the outbreak of a disease caused by a novel strain of the coronavirus (COVID-19) to be a pandemic.
-This global pandemic has had widespread, rapidly-evolving and unpredictable impacts on global societies, economies, financial markets and business practices.
-Federal and state governments have implemented measures in an effort to contain the virus, including physical distancing, travel restrictions, border closures, limitations on public gatherings, work from home, supply chain logistical changes and closure of non-essential businesses.
-Our focus remains on promoting employee health and safety, serving our customers and ensuring business continuity.
-As a result, we have taken action to direct our teams to work from home, suspend travel and replace in-person events such as Adobe Summit and MAX, with digital events through June 2021.
+This pandemic has had widespread, rapidly-evolving and unpredictable impacts on global societies, economies, financial markets and business practices.
+Federal and state governments implemented public health measures in an effort to contain the virus, including physical distancing, travel restrictions, border closures, limitations on public gatherings, work from home, supply chain logistical changes and closure of non-essential businesses.
+We took action to direct our teams to work from home, suspend travel and replace in-person events with digital events.